 Maybe you didn’t get 11 pipers piping or 10 drummers drumming but if your true love brought you a new musical instrument of any sort for the holidays, make musical instrument insurance a top priority in the new year.
 Then, if a lord happens to leap on your new tuba, you’ll be covered for its repair or cash value replacement.

 Musical instrument insurance is typically sold as an add-on to some other insurance policy.
-If you are an amateur musician, you’ll want to get a musical instrument floater added to homeowner’s insurance or renter’s insurance.
+If you are an amateur musician, you’ll want to get a musical instrument floater added to your homeowner’s or renter’s insurance.
 A floater is the industry’s word for coverage of moveable property (like a clarinet or snowboard).
 If you can take your property with you when you leave the house, the policy floats along with it.
 Coverage may also be offered as a scheduled personal property endorsement.

 If you are a professional musician, you’ll want to purchase your musical instrument insurance as a commercial articles floater.
 This is usually sold as part of a larger commercial or business insurance policy, but if you shop for musical instrument insurance quotes, you may be able to purchase coverage as a standalone product (often a limited form musical instrument floater).
 This will usually be issued as a specified peril policy covering loss or damage from fire, theft, lightning, wind, flood, collision and other transportation perils.
 Note that the theft loss coverage for such a policy does not cover the loss of a musical instrument from an unattended car.

 Lest you are tempted to go with the cheaper homeowner’s insurance option, think twice and read the fine print.
-Your homeowner’s policy floater might exclude or even void coverage if your Fender Stratocaster was stolen or damaged while you playing a paying gig.
+Your homeowner’s policy floater might exclude or even void coverage if your Fender Stratocaster was stolen or damaged while you were playing a paying gig.

 Here are a few more things to keep in mind when you shop for musical instrument insurance quotes: